Equilibrium states for partially hyperbolic maps with one-dimensional center: Preliminary concepts

-In general, establishing the existence of measures of maximal entropy is a non-trivial task, but in certain contexts there are results that facilitate this task.
-For instance, when the entropy function $h:\mathcal{M}(X,f)\to [0,\infty)$ defined by $h(\mu):=h_{\mu}(f)$ is upper semi-continuous, $f$ admits a measure of maximal entropy, see \cite[Lemma~10.5.8]{viana_oliveira_2016}.
+In general, establishing the existence of equilibrium states is a non-trivial task, but in certain contexts there are results that facilitate this task.
+For instance, when the pressure function $P_\phi:\mathcal{M}(X,f)\to [0,\infty)$ defined by $P_\phi(\mu):= h_{\mu}(f) + \int_M \phi d\mu$ is upper semi-continuous, $f$ admits an equilibrium state with respect to $\phi$.

 Let $f:X\to X$ be a homeomorphism.
 The \textit{bi-infinite Bowen ball} around $x\in X$ of size $\epsilon>0$ is the set

 We say that $f$ is \textit{expansive} if there is a constant $\epsilon>0$ such that $\Gamma_{\epsilon}(x)=\{x\}$ for all $x\in X.$